Ayms/torrent-live/README.md

 It is of course not using trackers, only magnet links and the bittorrent Distributed Hash Table.

-The only ones that know something about you are those you are connected to, you can see their IP address on the console, it's unlikely that these ones, which are sharing the content, are tracking you.
+The only ones that know something about you are those you are connected to, you can see their IP addresses on the console, it's unlikely that these ones, which are sharing the content, are tracking you.

 So you just retrieve the pieces, do not advertise yourself and do not share anything, therefore your activity is difficult to detect.